Master of Arts in HistoryMajor: HIST

 Students may choose to complete the MA by thesis or exam.

 Thesis option: Completion of 27 credit hours of course work (including HIST 605 and, if applicable, HIST 697 and HIST 608) and 3 credit hours of thesis work (HIST 603).
 15-18 credit hours of coursework must be in the major area of emphasis, and 6-9 credit hours in the secondary area; 6 credit hours may be electives.
-At least 12 hours of coursework must at the 600 level, with at least nine of these hours in the major area of emphasis.
+At least 12 credit hours of coursework must at the 600 level, with at least 9 of these credit hours in the major area of emphasis.
 The thesis must be in the major area of emphasis.
 Following an oral defense, it must be approved by a thesis committee, which consists of the thesis director and at least two other faculty members, one of them from another department.
 The committee requires approval by the Department Chair and the Academic Unit.

 Examination option: Completion of 30 credit hours of course work (including HIST 605 and, if applicable, HIST 697 and HIST 608) and 3 credit hours of exam preparation (HIST 603).
 The exam consists of two written examinations and an oral examination.
-18-21 hours of coursework must be in the major area of emphasis, and 9-12 in the secondary area; 6 hours may be electives.
+18-21 credit hours of coursework must be in the major area of emphasis, and 9-12 credit hours in the secondary area; 6 credit hours may be electives.
 At least 18 credit hours of coursework must be at the 600 level, with at least 15 credit hours in the major area of emphasis.
 One examination will be in the major area of emphasis, and one in the minor area.
 A committee will evaluate the written and oral examinations on their content and the relevant areas of history.
 The committee will consist of three faculty members, normally the two faculty members who administer the examinations and a third faculty member who may be in the Department of History.
 The committee requires approval by the Department Chair and the Academic Unit.